A handy gift guide for the designers in your life

 Written by Ashe Green RGD, Hijinks Branding + Design Agency Inc.

-Designers can be a touch particular in the best way.
-Whether you're shopping for a colleague, surprising someone on your team or treating yourself (because you obviously deserve it), here’s a curated list of tools and treasures to pick from!
+Designers can be a touch particular, in the best way.
+Whether you're shopping for a colleague, surprising a loved one, or treating yourself (because you obviously deserve it), here’s a curated list of tools and treats to pick from!

 Card decks for colour palettes

-If you’ve ever watched a designer disappear into a trance while playing with colours, welcome to your shortcut.
+If you’ve ever seen a designer locked in while playing with colours, they’ll love this!

 Colour scanner

 Environmental branding?
 Packaging mockups?
 Repainting the studio wall?
-This little cube becomes indispensable fast.
+This little cube comes in handy!

-The Nix Colour Scanner gives you shockingly accurate colour reads from real-world surfaces and immediately translates them into brand codes or paint equivalents.
-Many paint companies (like Behr) integrate their systems, so you can scan a wall and say, “Use this exact colour,” removing all guesswork.
+The Nix Colour Scanner gives you shockingly accurate colour matches from surfaces and immediately translates them into colour codes or paint equivalents.
+Many paint companies (like Behr) are integrated, so you can scan an item, or the cards decks mentioned above and say, “Use this exact colour,” removing all guesswork.

 A good dot-grid notebook

 Every designer has a notebook preference, and no two designers agree.
 But a dot-grid?
-That’s neutral ground—structured enough for wireframes, loose enough for sketching and perfect for breather-brainstorming.
+That’s neutral ground — structured enough for wireframes, loose enough for sketching, and perfect for brainstorming.

 Bonus points for stickers.
-Designers love stickers the way raccoons love shiny objects.
+Welove stickers the way crows love shiny objects.

 They will immediately decorate it.